geeknik/my-awesome-stars/topics.md

 - [d3witt/viking](https://github.com/d3witt/viking) - Simple way to manage your remote machines and SSH keys
 - [vitonsky/arrival-time](https://github.com/vitonsky/arrival-time) - Simple and powerful progress time estimation (ETA) for JavaScript
 - [umair9747/seize](https://github.com/umair9747/seize) - A Command-line Utility written in Go for generating images of your CLI output using stdin
-- [facundoolano/ngtop](https://github.com/facundoolano/ngtop) - Request analytics from the nginx access logs
+- [facundoolano/ngtop](https://github.com/facundoolano/ngtop) - nginx access logs analytics
 - [darrenburns/posting](https://github.com/darrenburns/posting) - The modern API client that lives in your terminal.
 - [aome510/spotify-player](https://github.com/aome510/spotify-player) - A Spotify player in the terminal with full feature parity
 - [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.